 When I did some research before listing it I found numerous people trying to get hold of the manual.
 It seems some had been given the machine or bought it second-hand without a manual.
 In my searching I was unable to locate a manufacturer’s website or a manual available online.

-In the spirit of a public service I’ve taken the liberty of scanning in the manual and putting it on my S3 site for free download, in two forms:
+Update Saturday 14 July 2018: the two download links have been fixed.
+In the spirit of a public service I’ve taken the liberty of scanning in the manual and putting it on my site for free download, in two forms:

 Note: I did the scans over 3 sessions, so the page numbering for the PDF is a bit screwy.